almereyda/awesome-starred/README.md

 - [wooorm/gemoji](https://github.com/wooorm/gemoji) - Info on gemoji (GitHub Emoji)
 - [github/gemoji](https://github.com/github/gemoji) - Emoji images and names.
 - [omnidan/node-emoji](https://github.com/omnidan/node-emoji) - :smirk: simple emoji support for node.js projects
-- [nomanoff/emoji-shortcodes-for-markdown](https://github.com/nomanoff/emoji-shortcodes-for-markdown) - 1000+ emoji shortcodes for Markdown, GitHub, Campfire, Slack, Discord and more...
+- [nomanoff/emoji-shortcodes-for-markdown](https://github.com/nomanoff/emoji-shortcodes-for-markdown) - 1000+ Emoji Finder app for Markdown, GitHub, Campfire, Slack, Discord and more...
 - [maoschanz/emoji-selector-for-gnome](https://github.com/maoschanz/emoji-selector-for-gnome) - This extension provide a popup menu with some emojis ; clicking on an emoji copies it to the clipboard.
 - [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
 - [carloscuesta/gitmoji](https://github.com/carloscuesta/gitmoji) - An emoji guide for your commit messages. 😜